 - Add the split breast (after pulling off the fat and skin--a little left is fine).

 - Add the ginger, astragalus, carrots, celery, onions, garlic, kale stem and shiitake mushrooms to the soup.
+Return to a boil, then reduce to a simmer.

 - Put the chopped parsley and cilantro in the bottom of your serving bowl and ladle the soup over it.